bigshahan/turbo-hipster/README.md

 jekyll serve -w

 # Running the site for development (linux and mac)
-Make sure ruby is installed.
+Make sure ruby and nodejs is installed.
 Then from the git project folder, do:

 gem install jekyll
 bundle install